savakarrohan/website/content/art/Lissaguous/index.md

   - This explains the different starting locations of the respective starting locations of the x, y points.
   - This would mean that we could move the curve around by varying the $\delta$ variable.

+Lets plot for some of the variables mentioned above.

+{{< postimage "figure_01.jpg" "FIg 01: plots of how the frequency changes plots">}}

+{{< video src="Video01.mp4" type="video/mp4" preload="auto" caption="Vid 01: Video of varying delta so that the curve moves.">}}

 ## Visualisation

 Now what are the best ways to visualise these equations.
-As you can see the equations are in the x, y axes,
+As you can see the equations are in the x, y axes its as simple as plotting them.
+But let us dwelve slightly more in to a different method.